-The FASA Office recognizes that some students change majors or make other decisions resulting in accumulated credits that do not fulfill graduation requirements.
+Financial Aid & Scholarship recognizes that some students change majors or make other decisions resulting in accumulated credits that do not fulfill graduation requirements.
 Generally, these additional credits are accommodated by the 180-hour limit.
-Most undergraduate majors at BYUH require 120 credits to graduate; therefore, 120 hours accounts for general education requirements, religion requirements, major requirements, and most minors.
+Most undergraduate majors at BYU-Hawaii require 120 credits to graduate; therefore, 120 hours accounts for general education requirements, religion requirements, major requirements, and most minors.
 The additional 60 credits allow for foreign language or Advanced Placement credit, changes of major, occasional repeated courses, and a reasonable number of courses taken for personal interest.

 While the 180-hour limit provides flexibility, it does not allow a student to continue to receive financial aid while indefinitely prolonging his enrollment.
-When a student accumulates 180 hours without graduating, he violates the intent of the financial aid programs to facilitate receipt of a degree in a timely manner.
+When a student accumulates 180 hours without graduating, they violate their intent of the financial aid program to facilitate receipt of a degree in a timely manner.

-As a courtesy to students the FASA Office will attempt to provide students with the following notification(s) regarding the 180-hour limit, and prompt them to plan carefully to meet this requirement:
+As a courtesy to students, Financial Aid & Scholarship will attempt to provide students with the following notification(s) regarding the 180-hour limit, and prompt them to plan carefully to meet this requirement:

-- When a student exceeds 140 attempted credits, he will receive an e-mail or letter reminding him of the 180-hour limit and urging him to plan the remainder of his studies so as not to exceed it. - When a student exceeds 160 attempted credits without graduating aid will be temporarily suspended.
-The student will be notified by letter or e-mail that he must meet with a Financial Aid counselor and provide a graduation plan before aid is resumed.
-At the interview, the counselor will address any issues that may lead to the potential loss of financial aid eligibility, including changes of major, multiple majors or minors, and a history of non-progress grades.
-The counselor will review the student's graduation plan to ensure the student can graduate within the 180-hour limit.
-The student may be directed to appropriate campus resources because of this consultation. - When a student exceeds 180 attempted credits without graduating, he will be informed by letter or e-mail that he is no longer eligible for Federal financial aid.
+- When students exceed 140 attempted credits, they will receive an e-mail or letter reminding them of the 180-hour limit and urging them to plan the remainder of their studies so as not to exceed it. - When a student exceeds 160 attempted credits without graduating, aid will be temporarily suspended.
+The student will be notified by letter or e-mail that they must meet with a Financial Aid Counselor and provide a graduation plan before aid is resumed.
+At the interview, the Counselor will address any issues that may lead to the potential loss of financial aid eligibility, including changes of major, multiple majors or minors, and a history of non-progress grades.
+The Counselor will review the student's graduation plan to ensure the student can graduate within the 180-hour limit.
+The student may be directed to appropriate campus resources because of this consultation. - When a student exceeds 180 attempted credits without graduating, they will be informed by letter or e-mail that they are no longer eligible for Federal Financial Aid.